Save Time Working with Templates in Microsoft Word

 Applies to: Microsoft® Word® 2013, 2016, 2019 or 365 (Windows)

-You can create, use and edit templates in Microsoft Word for frequently used documents such as letters, reports, proposals and manuals.
+You can create, save, use and edit templates in Microsoft Word for frequently-used documents such as letters, reports, proposals and manuals.
 Templates include basic character, paragraph and page formatting and may include text, custom styles, tables, images, macros, sections, headers and footers.
 If you save a document as a custom template, you can create a new document based on that template.

 A document can be saved as a Word Template (dotx file) or a Word Macro-Enabled Template (dotm file).